ravivooda/stocks/README.md

 ### Overlap between etfs

-Finds n*n overlaps between all ETFs and output them to csv
+Finds n*n overlaps between all ETFs and output them to

+1. csv for data dumping
+2. Creates static websites where
+    1. summaries for each ETF is generated
+    2. overlaps between each ETF is generated

 ## Setup